CSVerbeek/task-list-assessment/README.md

 # TaskListAssessment

+This project is an assessment for the job of Front-end Developer.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.5.

+Create an angular application for a simple task list.
+The application must contain at least three components:

+1. display task list
+1. display task details
+1. search field for finding tasks

+Use a service to keep track of the data.
+Use routing between the components.

+Expectations:

+1. create a form for adding tasks to the list
+1. use a fake API for retrieving tasks
+1. search for tasks where the matches will be highlighted
+1. unit testing
+1. EXTRA - add authorisation

 ## Development server